Quesnel, British Columbia: Economy

 Quesnel is a city known for its forestry, particularly the production of pulp and lumber.
 Forestry is the single biggest employer in Quesnel.
-Quesnel is home to a massive paper mill that was built in 1981.
-The mill is currently run by West Fraser Timber.
+Quesnel is home to a Bleached Chemi-ThermoMechanical Pulp (BCTMP) mill that was built in 1981, and a NBSK (northern bleached softwood kraft) pulp mill that started production in 1972.
+The BCTMP mill is currently 100% owned by West Fraser Timber, and the NBSK mill is a 50 / 50 joint venture between West Fraser and Mercer International.
+There is also a large sawmill, a plywood mill, and a MDF plant all owned and operated by West Fraser Timber.
+West Fraser started in Quesnel in the 1950s, and is now the largest manufacturer of wood products in North America, with operations also in Europe.

 Administration

-Quesnel's city government consists of a seven-member council, that is one mayor and six Councillors.
-The current city council, elected in 2022 for a four-year term, is composed of Mayor Ron Paul and Councillors Scott Elliott, Tony Goulet, Debora McKelvie, Laurey-Anne Roodenburg, Martin Runge, and Mitch Vik.
+Quesnel's city government consists of a seven-member council, that is one mayor and six councillors.
+The current city council, elected in 2022 for a four-year term, is composed of mayor Ron Paul and councillors Scott Elliott, Tony Goulet, Debora McKelvie, Laurey-Anne Roodenburg, Martin Runge, and Mitch Vik.

 Education

-Quesnel is part of School District 28, which contains several elementary schools, as well as a Junior and a Senior Secondary School (Quesnel Junior High School and Correlieu Senior Secondary School respectively).
+Quesnel is part of School District 28, which contains several elementary schools, as well as a junior and a senior secondary school (Quesnel Junior High School and Correlieu Senior Secondary School respectively).
 Also, within the school district is McNaughton Centre which is an Alternate High school.
 For post secondary education, Quesnel has the College of New Caledonia and University of Northern British Columbia shared campus, which offers several programs, including four year nursing and social work degrees, foundation or apprenticeship-level trades certification, health sciences, human services, academic upgrading, or industry and continuing education courses.
 The Quesnel CNC Campus also offers students the chance to start arts or sciences degrees and then, transfer to university.

 Transportation

-Quesnel is served by the Quesnel Airport, with several commercial flights daily to and from Vancouver, BC.
+Quesnel is served by the Quesnel Airport, with several commercial flights daily to and from Vancouver.
 The city has a local transit system provided by BC Transit.

 Healthcare

 Quesnel is served by GR Baker Memorial Hospital.

+A new emergency section was added to the hospital on 14 April 2023.
+This increased the overall size of the hospital as well as making it easier for patients to move from building to building.

 Tourism

 Quesnel's tourism industry is largely based on the city's access to nature, with hunting and guiding outfitters, fishing, hiking, canoeing.
-The Rocky Mountaineer, a rail-tour train also travels through and stops overnight in Quesnel at the Pacific Great Eastern Railway Station.
+The Rocky Mountaineer, a rail-tour train also travels through and stops overnight at Quesnel at the Pacific Great Eastern Railway Station, owned by BC Rail.